 The Center for Governmental Responsibility was founded, the state’s senior legal and public policy research center.
 Jon Mills served as Director from 1973-80, 1988-2000, and 2003 to the present.

-In the Fall the Florida Supreme Court authorized Florida’s law schools to offer a legal instruction program to selected Cuban-American lawyers to prepare these attorneys to practice law in this country.
+In the Fall, the Florida Supreme Court authorized Florida’s law schools to offer a legal instruction program to selected Cuban-American lawyers to prepare these attorneys for law practice in the United States.
 A two-year course was offered and 250 participants graduated from the program.

 Other programs included the Graduate Program in Taxation; new joint degrees in urban and regional planning, business administration and political science.

-An increase in number of minorities was made possible through the federally-funded Council on Legal Education Opportunity.
+An increase in the number of minorities was made possible through the federally funded Council on Legal Education Opportunity.

-UF was first law school in the country to subscribe to WESTLAW which contained about 2000 case decisions.
-It became operational on March 9th when the cross-country data lines were connected.
+The college became the first law school in the country to subscribe to WESTLAW, which contained about 2,000 case decisions.
+It became operational on March 9 when the cross-country data lines were connected.

 Associate Dean E. L. Roy Hunt again served as Interim Dean when Joseph Richard Julin returned to full-time teaching after serving as Dean of the law school for nine years.

-Fund-raising was under way to construct a second building in the Center to accommodate the expanding functions of the law school.
+Fund-raising began to construct a second building in the center to accommodate the expanding functions of the law school.

-Bruton-Geer Hall, named after the parents of donor, Judge James D. Bruton, Jr. and his wife, Quintilla Geer Bruton, was completed, accommodating a courtroom, media services, Center for Governmental Responsibility, Legal Research and Writing program, Career Planning, student lounge and cafeteria.
+Bruton-Geer Hall, named after the parents of the donor, Judge James D. Bruton, Jr. and his wife, Quintilla Geer Bruton, was completed, accommodating a courtroom, media services, the Center for Governmental Responsibility, the Legal Research and Writing program, Career Planning, a student lounge and cafeteria.

-Fifty-nine faculty were teaching, of whom six were women.
+Fifty-nine faculty taught at the college, of whom six were women.

-On July 1, Jeffrey E. Lewis became the eighth dean of the College of Law as former Dean Reid accepted a position as Dean of the Hastings College of Law in San Francisco, California.
+On July 1, Jeffrey E. Lewis became the eighth dean of the College of Law as former Dean Reid accepted a position as Dean of the Hastings College of Law in San Francisco.

-July 7.
-The Virgil Hawkins Clinic was named in memory of Virgil Darnell Hawkins, who crusaded for civil rights.
+On July 7, the Virgil Hawkins Clinic was named in memory of Virgil Darnell Hawkins, who crusaded for civil rights.

-LL.M. in Comparative Law program designed for graduates of foreign law schools who seek an understanding of American law.
+The LL.M. in Comparative Law program was designed for graduates of foreign law schools who seek an understanding of American law.

-First volume of the Florida Tax Review published.
+The First Volume of the Florida Tax Review was published.

-Judge James D. Bruton Jr. honored for donation to Bruton-Geer Hall.
+Judge James D. Bruton Jr. was honored for his donation to Bruton-Geer Hall.

-July 1, 1996.
-Richard A. Matasar assumes the Deanship, replacing outgoing Dean Jeffrey E. Lewis, as the ninth dean.
+On July 1, Richard A. Matasar assumes the Deanship, replacing outgoing Dean Jeffrey E. Lewis, as the ninth dean.

 Jon Mills, Director of the Center for Government Responsibility, served as Dean on an interim basis and then on a permanent basis until June 30, 2003, replacing Richard A. Matasar who accepted a deanship at New York Law School.

-The decade of the 2000s witnessed phenomenal growth in faculty, research centers and facilities, a new library and classrooms, greater faculty and student diversity & improved college rankings under Deans Jon L. Mills (1999-2003), Robert Jerry (2003 – 2014) and George Dawson (2014-present).
+The decade of the 2000s witnessed phenomenal growth in faculty, research centers and facilities, a new library and classrooms, greater faculty and student diversity and improved college rankings under Deans Jon L. Mills (1999-2003) and Robert Jerry (2003 – 2014).

 The Marcia Whitney Schott Courtyard was named in Mrs. Schott’s honor with a donation from her husband, Lewis M. Schott.
 Both graduated from UF Law in 1946.